rhdhorchestrator/workflow-token-propagation-example/README.md

 Once the manifests are deployed, set the environements variables needed.

 ## Try it
-First you need to deploy the dumber-server that will print all headers from incoming requests:
+First you need to deploy the sample-server that will print all headers from incoming requests:
 ```
-oc apply -f resources/dumb_server/00-deploy.yaml -n sontaflow-infra
+oc apply -f resources/simple-server/00-deploy.yaml -n sontaflow-infra
 ```
-You can rebuild the image of the dumb-server using the [Dockerfile](resources/dumb_server/Dockerfile) and the [source script](resources/dumb_server/dumber-server.py).
+You can rebuild the image of the sample-server using the [Dockerfile](resources/simple-server/Dockerfile) and the [source script](resources/simple-server/sample-server.py).

 To execute the workflow without passing by the RHDH UI, you may use the following request:
 ```